In this article, we want to teach you How To Install Zenmap on Ubuntu 20.04.

 sudo apt install nmap

-Zenmap uses Python GTK for creating a graphical user interface.
+Zenmap uses Python GTK to create a graphical user interface.
 So you need to install it on your server.

 Then, use the command below to install it in Ubuntu 20.04: